 This is the beginning of a process of adaptive change.
 Ultimately, it will require multiple stakeholders across your organization to adjust how they do their jobs.
 And, the biggest adaptation of all may be on the patient’s part!

 Most Americans aren’t prepared for an unexpected medical expense of more than $1,000—which is well below the threshold for most high-deductible insurance plans.
 For providers, getting cost-conscious patients to participate in financial planning and manage their medical bills as part of the household budget is a massive challenge.
 However, it is manageable when you apply the principles of adaptive change.

 Heifetz, writing in the 1990s, was already warning that companies were facing more and more adaptive challenges, and that both employees and executives would need to “unlearn” certain behaviors and embrace new roles, responsibilities, and relationships.
 Since then, the pace and intensity of adaptive challenges have grown exponentially as the world has become more connected and complicated.

 For anyone in a position of leadership, there’s always a temptation to view any big-picture changes as a threat.
-However, in the case of patient financial engagement, we believe the opportunities greatly exceed the challenges, and companies that successfully adapt to the patient-driven market will be richly rewarded with increased loyalty, revenue, and reputation for excellence.
+However, in the case of patient financial engagement, we believe the opportunities greatly exceed the challenges, and companies that successfully adapt to the patient-driven market will be richly rewarded with increased loyalty, revenue, and a burnished reputation for excellence.